Sacred Heart Cathedral (Rochester, New York): 2005 Renovation

 The diocese completed an extensive and controversial eighteen-month renovation of the cathedral in January 2005 at a cost of $11 million.
 Fr.
 Richard S. Vosko, a liturgical design consultant and priest of the Diocese of Albany, supervised the renovation.

 Apart from structural repairs and improvements, the renovation comprised moving the altar from the front of the church to the center in order to foster a feeling of participation, removing a large statue of the Sacred Heart of Jesus hung on the wall in the sanctuary and replacing it with a new organ (the choir will now stand in the former altar space; fully visible), placing a new immersion baptismal font in the main aisle of the church so the community can share in baptisms, removing the pews and replacing them with padded chairs to allow flexible seating for events and moving the tabernacle out of the sanctuary to a side chapel.

 The renovation was controversial and attempts by traditional parishioners to stop the renovations were not successful.
 Protestors were upset with the "radical" re-configuration deemed a "wreckovation", the unwarranted spending of substantial monies when the diocese is closing churches and schools, and the fact that the church would likely become a pilgrimage site if former Rochester bishop Fulton Sheen is canonized believing that the church should remain in the condition when he served.

 Organ

-The organ is an Opus 26 by Paul Fritts & Company, three-manual 53 rank instrument.
+The organ is Opus 26 of Paul Fritts & Company, a three-manual, 53-rank instrument with mechanical key action.